-The EYFS Manager, Mrs Caroline Thomas has been trained in the use of Positive Handling (School Staff Safety Training, 'Positive Handling in Schools' Jan 2020)
+The EYFS Manager, Mrs Emily Collins will be trained in the use of Positive Handling (School Staff Safety Training, 'Positive Handling in Schools')

 We will only use physical restraint, such as holding, when it is clear a student is at risk of serious harm to themselves or others and /or there is a risk of serious damage to property.
 Where physical intervention is used to manage a student's behaviour the incident will be recorded, and the student's parent and Head Teacher of Thornton College will be informed on the same day.